-Information and communication technology enhances the teaching of science because there are some tasks for which ICT is particularly useful.
-It also offers ways of influencing learning that are not possible with conventional methods.
+Information and communication technology enhances the teaching of science in our school because there are some tasks for which ICT is particularly useful.
+It also offers ways of impacting on learning which are not possible with conventional methods.
 Software is used to animate and model scientific concepts, and to allow children to investigate processes, which it would be impracticable to do directly in the classroom.
 ICT is used to assist in the collection of data and in producing tables and graphs.
 Children use ICT to record, present and interpret data, to review, modify and evaluate their work, and to improve its presentation.
 Children learn how to find, select and analyse information on the internet and on other media.